California Criminal Law

 California Classification of Crimes

-According to California criminal law, standard misdemeanors are punishable with a fine of up to $1,000 or up to six months in jail.
+According to California law, standard misdemeanors are punishable with a fine of up to $1,000 or up to six months in jail.
 The most typical include:

 • Lewd acts with a child under 14